Leadership Ensemble

 EJ Fultz, BFA

-EJ (she/her) will be leading our Day Camps, both Acting Studio and Players Studio, for the third summer!
-Additionally, EJ taught our youngest actors all of this academic year, including directing Atalanta by Judith Walsh White.
-She has a BFA in Theatre Directing from Belmont University, where she spent three years teaching with Nashville Children’s Theater.
+EJ’s love of teaching began while she was still in undergrad when she spent three years teaching with Nashville Children’s Theater.
 She works in the DMV area as a Stage Manager and Assistant Director, most recently with Shakespeare Opera Theatre and Lorton Workhouse.
 EJ also teaches with Next Stop Theatre’s Stars on Stage program.

 Of all the artists, EJ loves working with young artists the most.
 Their imaginations are vast, and they are excited to learn and explore!
 Her highest goal in the classroom is to build confidence, foster creativity, and create a safe and inclusive space.
 She believes that theatre can inspire hope by exploring stories, bringing joy, and creating friendships.
 She is a lover of physical comedy, creative drama, and, of course, Greek mythology!